Stamp duty in Australia has been long the focus of passionate debate and also plenty of criticism.

 Buyers will significantly reduce upfront purchase costs, which will have a positive impact on housing prices and housing affordability.

 The positive impact will also be felt with employment through increases of employment mobility, arguably reducing unemployment, skill shortages and as such, providing an economic boost to households and businesses.

 On the flip side, there is also the belief that state Government revenue could be more predictable through a proposed alternate broad-based tax such as land tax.

 While there might be better alternatives to stamp duty, the timing of any changes should be considered carefully.

-With the COVID-19 negatively impacting the economy and employment the removal or changing of stamp duty might need to be undertaken in a gradual manner.
+In light of the current impact of COVID to the economy and employment the removal or changing of stamp duty might need to be undertaken in a gradual manner.